 Save a webpage as an icon.
 Open a webpage in Safari, click the Share button

 you can move it anywhere you want (like a WebPages folder?).

-Siri is brilliant, but underused.
+- Siri is brilliant, but underused.
 For instance,

 this article for fantastic tips.

-Create a Mobile directory under Favorites to
+- Create a Mobile directory under Favorites to

 store website addresses which offer data formatted to fit your iPhone screen.

 there now from your iPhone Safari browser and save it as a Favorite under

 Mobile.)
 There are also several apps in the iTunes store for this.

 zoom takes place and the text is enlarged in a small circle, you may move the

 position of the cursor by dragging your finger left or right.
 (See the image

 to the right for an example.)

-Copy, Cut, and Paste: double-tap a word and it
+- Copy, Cut, and Paste: double-tap a word and it

 area), or Define (dictionary).
 By dragging the blue dots, you can expand or

 narrow the area to be processed before tapping on which of the three options

 you wish to exercise.
 Tap once elsewhere to make the options go away.
 In

 Favorites, then Edit, then drag the triple-bar symbol to the right of each

 contact to a new place in the list, then tap Done.
 This works in numerous

-If you want to change the order in which photos are
+- If you want to change the order in which photos are

 displayed, you'll need to create iDevice Photo Albums, which are actually

 pointers to existing photos, but you can move the pointers around.
 The albums

 look just like regular albums, but you control the order.
 Read my

 iPhone Photo Album Tips to learn how.